probcomp/bayeslite/doc/bql.rst

-   Create a population for *name* with a schema defined by guessing the statistical types for some or all columns (which can be referred to by \*) and/or explicitly modeling columns using a particular statistical type (NUMERICAL or NOMINAL) or ignoring them.
+   Create a population for *name* with a schema defined by guessing the statistical types for some or all columns (which can be referred to by \*) and/or explicitly modeling columns using a particular statistical type or ignoring them.
 If more than one schema definition is used, they should be separated by semicolons.

 .. index:: ``DROP POPULATION``